Skip to content ↓

 • In the event of an injury which is considered serious i.e. a broken bone, a head injury https://www.hse.gov.uk/pubns/edis1.pdf an accident form must be completed.

-• The Health & Safety spreadsheet will be completed as soon as possible after the incident to log details and an accident form will be completed by the first aider/relevant member of staff on the same day or as soon as possible after an incident resulting in an injury.
+• An incident report will be completed within our First Aid folders in our various locations on site as soon as possible after the incident to log details and an accident form will be completed by the first aider/relevant member of staff on the same day or as soon as possible after an incident resulting in an injury.
 A form will be given to home in cases of head injuries and more serious injuries.

 • As much detail as possible should be supplied when reporting an accident, including all of the information included in the accident form at appendix 2